djspinmonkey/djspinmonkey.github.io/_posts/2023-06-26-ignite-hiring.md

 We provided the full text of the questions to all candidates - in fact, they were published on our website.
 To some extent, like many of our practices, this was to mitigate the stress of interviewing.
-However, we also found that this provided a better hiring signal for any given candidate.
+However, we also found that this practice provided a significantly better hiring signal.
 Typically, folks have a handful of stories they always tell in response to these kinds of questions, and the third or fourth time they tell that story is always more polished than the first.
-We don't want to select for whether they happen to have already been asked a similar question in the past, and we don't want to know about just whatever example they could come up with in the heat of the moment.
+We don't want to select for whether they happen to have already been asked a similar question in the past.
+We also don't want to know about just whatever example they could come up with in the heat of the moment.
 We want to know their best example of a given behavior, described as well as they can describe it, and publishing the questions ahead of time helped us achieve that.